joeecarter/health-import-server/README.md

 # Health Import Server
 Storage backend for https://www.healthexportapp.com

+Official documentation on the JSON format that the request submodule parses can be found here: https://github.com/Lybron/health-auto-export/wiki/API-Export---JSON-Format

 Currently just stores the metrics into influxdb but more storage backends (and storing workout data) may be supported in the future.

 ## Config file